The current purpose of Burswood Park Board is to:

-Gatherings of less than 100 people do not require approval from the Burswood Park Board, provided the following by-laws and mandatory guidelines are adhered to:
+Private gatherings for family and friends do not require approval from the Burswood Park Board, provided the following by-laws and mandatory guidelines are adhered to:

 - There shall be no damage to Burswood Park grounds and facilities, including any installations that penetrate the surface of the Park.

 - No structures are to be erected on the Park, including but not limited to marquees, bouncy castles, animal farms and water slides.

 - No activities or entertainment provided by commercial operators, including but not limited to bubble sports, archery tag, sumo suit wrestling or face painting, are permitted.

 - Attendees are to be considerate of, and must not cause disruption to, other park users.